CODE OF ETHICS AND GOOD CONDUCT

 What is the difference between policies and this code of ethics?
 Our policies focus on concrete operational processes (office management, program principles, finance procedures, fundraising, marketing and governance), and our code is based on the foundation of respect, dialogue, good governance and accountability described in this document.

-This Code of Ethics and Good Conduct also incorporates our corporate core values.
+This Code of Ethics and Good Conduct also incorporates the essential principles & behaviors we aim to follow.

 *Reference to Make-A-Wish throughout this document refers to Make-A-Wish International and its global community.
 Members of Make-A-Wish America were not included in our Culture and Values project.